brain-ship/LightDOM/README.md

 # Maven dependency

-Use the following Maven dependency to use LightDOM in your project:
+Add the following Maven dependency to use LightDOM in your project:

     <dependency>
         <groupId>io.github.barkbeetle</groupId>